gotar1/Gun-Laws-Analysis/README.md

 ## Background:

 Gun control is a very sensitive issue in America and has been throughout our history.
-The debate been going on for years about changing the Sencond
+The debate been going on for years about changing the Second

-Ammendment and introducing more strict gun laws.
-In this project we looked at gun laws and how effective they are in lowering gun's relarted crimes.
+Amendment and introducing more strict gun laws.
+In this project we looked at gun laws and how effective they are in lowering gun's related crimes.

-We also look at the idea that stricter gun laws reduces gun's related deaths.
+We also looked at the idea that stricter gun laws reduces gun's related deaths.

 We used the states of Texas and California as a case study for two reasons: